 Arrival at Kyaikhtiyo base camp (approximately 5 hours).
 After a few minutes on foot, arrival at the Golden Rock.
 A huge rock covered by gold leaf and delicately balanced on the edge of a cliff, Golden Rock is one of the main places of pilgrimage in Myanmar.
 The pagoda here is said to have a Buddha hair and Buddhists from all over the country come here to pay homage.

 After breakfast, return to base camp by truck.
 We will start the trip back to Yangon.
 On the way, we will visit Bago, the ancient capital of the Kingdom of Mon in the 15th century, you will visit the Reclining Buddha Shwethalyaung (55 meters long, it is the second-largest Buddha in the world).
 Shwemawdaw Pagoda, often known as the Golden Temple of God…

 The Kyaikpun Pagoda, the home of the Sitting Buddha’s Chapel.
 Pararemo for lunch at a local restaurant.

 This afternoon, visit the Chinese Temple of Kwanyin and walk through the colorful Bago Market.
-On our interest, we can visit the palace of Kanbawzathardi and the famous palace of King Bayintnaung (1551-1581 A.D.).
+In our interest, we can visit the palace of Kanbawzathadi and the famous palace of King Bayintnaung (1551-1581 A.D.).